syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Closed

-[`Closed`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PolarRadarSeriesBase~IsClosed.html) property is used to determine, whether to connect the first and last data point of the series.
-By default, the property is set to `true`.
+The [`Closed`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PolarRadarSeriesBase~IsClosed.html) property is used to determine whether the first and last data point of the series should be connected.
+The default value of this property is `true`.

 {% tabs %}
 {% highlight xaml %}